 It's the perfect treat for me, since it only makes a small batch of six muffins.
 I can eat one now and save the rest for an afternoon snack or a quick grab and go breakfast.

 This recipe only needs one ripe banana.
 Do you have even more bananas to use up?
 If so, I highly recommend my banana bread with pecans or this banana bread coffee cake recipe!
+Or check out my collection of the best gluten free muffins for more breakfast ideas.

 Why you'll love this muffin recipe